CTSRD-CHERI/cheri-exercises/src/exercises/README.md

 - Low-level aspects of program representation, such as ELF, GOTs, and PLTs, as well as mechanisms such as dynamic linking and system-call handling
 - Attack techniques against program control flow and underlying data structures including ROP and JOP

-However, we expect that participants may need to build specific additional skills with respect to the specifics of RISC-V machine code, assembly, language, and linkage, as well as knowledge about the CHERI C/C++ protection model and CHERI-RISC-V extensions to RISC-V. These
+However, we expect that researchers may need to build specific additional skills with respect to the specifics of RISC-V machine code, assembly, language, and linkage, as well as knowledge about the CHERI C/C++ protection model and CHERI-RISC-V extensions to RISC-V. These